 - Ledger Nano S Hardware Wallet

 - Micro USB

 - x3 Recovery sheets

 Ledger Nano S Supported Cryptos

 Comparable to the Ledger Nano X, it supports the same list of over 5,500 cryptocurrencies, tokens, and stablecoins.
 These include popular cryptocurrencies, including Bitcoin, Ethereum, DogeCoin Litecoin, Ripple and Stellar.
-Not only that but if you’ve started buying NFTs, there’s a good chance these are supported too.
+If you’ve started buying NFTs, there’s a good chance they will also be supported.

 What is Ledger Live?

 If you are wondering, how do I buy, swap, and exchange crypto using a Ledger Nano S Plus?
 Never fear; Ledger has a solution known as Ledger Live.